Everything you need to know about how armor and accessories work in Crimson Desert, including different types, upgrade costs, and use cases.

 Use Plate Armor if you don’t care about high mobility or fancy crits and want to be able to tank hits.

-If a piece of armor counts as a Disguise or has a Skill (LT + RT | L2 + R2 | B), it is not upgradeable, does not have any Abyss Gear slots, and minimal Defense.
-Usually, Disguises are only 1-2 pieces rather than being a full set.
+If a piece of armor counts as a Disguise, has a Skill (LT + RT | L2 + R2 | B), or bonus effect, it is always fully upgradeable but may have a reduced number of Abyss Gear sockets depending on the potential combat impact of the bonus.

 Slot Differences